 31. There are some minor differences, but the final product strongly resembles the concept art drawn nearly a year earlier.
-Building a One-of-a-Kind 2-8-0 | 22 With the engine and tender decaled, I started reassembling the model.
+With the engine and tender decaled, I started reassembling the model.
 The Spectrum Vanderbilt tender went back together with one handrail needing a little Loctite to hold it in place.
 After that, I dry-brushed the engine with browns, blacks, and whites to give it the weather of the road [31, 32, 33].